Medically Reviewed by Kathleen M. Zelman, MPH, RD, LD on August 02, 2021

 Japanese mustard greens, called komatsuna, are high in calcium.
-For a colorful pasta dish, toss peppery komatsuna with spaghetti noodles.
-Add tangy, sun-dried cherry tomatoes and sprinkle parmesan on top.
-Whole-wheat pasta adds fiber and the whole meal comes in around 500 calories.
+For a colorful pasta dish, toss the peppery plant with spaghetti -- make it with whole wheat noodles for added fiber.
+Add tangy, sun-dried cherry tomatoes and sprinkle Parmesan on top.
+The whole meal comes in around 500 calories.

-Almond cake uses finely ground almonds instead of wheat flour.
+This dessert is made with finely ground almonds instead of wheat flour.
 Their subtle flavor balances the sugar and citrus zest, and the nuts provide a little calcium, too.
-Add a low-fat, lemon cream cheese frosting to get about 110 mg of calcium in one serving.
+Add a low-fat, lemon cream cheese frosting to get about 110 milligrams of calcium in one serving.